 Roti Chai Street Kitchen

-108 Brasserie is part of the Marylebone Hotel, one of the Doyle Collection’s luxury boutique hotels.
+‘s luxury boutique hotels.
 Set right in the heart of Marylebone, the elegant dining room serves British food, and they do it well.
-Top notch cocktails are served from the nearby bar (go for the English Spritz for something refreshing, and the Nightingale for something a little sweeter), while the food is classic but delicious.
-A crab and avocado cleanses the palate, while the seared tuna adds a kick and bit of spice.
+Top-notch cocktails are served from the nearby bar (go for the English Spritz for something refreshing, or the Nightingale for something a little sweeter), while the food is classic but delicious: crab and avocado cleanses the palate, while the seared tuna adds a kick and bit of spice.
 For mains, we suggest the lemon sole, and for dessert you can’t beat 108 Brasserie’s apple and blackberry pie.